Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 Many teams are currently shipping "AI features" into existing SaaS products without acknowledging this underlying shift.

-They add:
-* an AI button
-* a text box
-* a summary feature
-* a draft reply feature
-* a chatbot layer
+They add an AI button, a text box, a summary feature, a draft reply feature, a chatbot layer.

 But they still think like SaaS builders.